Taxi licenses are also known as Hackney carriages and private hire driver licence.

 - Ask for contactless card payments rather then cash

-- Open a window to help air ventilation
+- Opening a window will help air ventilation

 Guidance to new applicants and existing licence holders